How to Block YouTube Channels and Keywords

 Block specific YouTube channels and keywords to prevent your child from accessing unwanted content.
 Blocked content is hidden instantly across all YouTube pages.

-Available on All Plans: The Blacklist feature is included on Free, Basic, and Premium tiers during our limited-time launch offer.
+Available on All Plans: Blocked Content is included on Free, Basic, and Premium tiers.

-The Blacklist works opposite to the Whitelist.
+Blocked Content works opposite to Approved Channels.
 Instead of approving content, you block specific channels or keywords:

 | Feature | What It Does |